 The deposit you pay to Go!
-Running Tours is non-refundable (unless canceled due to too few signups).
+Running Tours is non-refundable (unless cancelled due to too few signups).

 Cancellation made within 60 days is eligible for a full refund minus any costs already incurred by the tour operator for reservations or other expenses.
 Cancellation inside of 60 days is not eligible for a refund, but the tour operator will do its best to work with customers to find a solution that works for both parties.

-*Be aware, that in case of fewer than 4 participant sign-ups, the trip will be canceled.
+*Be aware, that in case of fewer than 4 participant sign-ups, the trip will be cancelled.